 This course focuses on the basic principles of medical terminology and application to the day-to-day work of allied health personnel.
-This course does not fulfill the elective requirement for the B.S.N. program.
-This course is an elective for the pre-nursing and ASN programs.
+This course is an elective for the nursing programs.

-NUR 1018 Foundations of Nursing Practice Across the Lifespan - 8 hours 5 hours didactic, 3 hours clinical
+NUR 1018 Foundations of Nursing Practice Across the Lifespan - 8 hours 5 hours didactic, 3 hours clinical (Fall, Spring)

 Contact hours: 75 Classroom, 135 Clinical.
 Emphasizes health promotion, including self-health and patient health practices.
 Students build an understanding of concepts foundational to the role of the professional nurse with an emphasis on assessment of healthy patients and at-risk patients across the lifespan.
 Knowledge of growth and development will be used to develop a plan of prevention for at-risk patients across the lifespan.
 Clinical experiences allow students the opportunity to apply essential nursing knowledge, skills, and attitudes to provide safe patient-centered care.
 135 contact hours of clinical will be included.
-Prerequisites: CHE 1004 or CHE 1104, BIO 2204, BIO 3304, BIO 2213.
-The following are co-requisite if not previously completed: CIS 1103, PSY 1013.
+Prerequisites: CHE 1004, BIO 2204, BIO 3304, BIO 2213.
+The following are corequisite if not previously completed: CIS 1103, PSY 1013.
 Professional Fee: \$800.

-NUR 1021 Pharmacology for Nursing II - 1 hour (didactic only)
+NUR 1021 Pharmacology for Nursing II - 1 hour (didactic only) (Fall, Spring)

 Contact hours: 15 Classroom.
 Previously learned pharmacological content will be reinforced and expanded upon.
 Understanding the nurses' role in medication administration for patients with physiologic and psychosocial chronic and sub-acute conditions across the lifespan will be emphasized.
-Prerequisites: CHE 1004 or CHE 1104, BIO 2204, BIO 3304, BIO 2213, CIS 1103, PSY 1013, NUR 1018, NUR 1011.
-The following are co-requisite if not previously completed: NUR 1028, ENG 1113, PSY 3063.
+Prerequisites: NUR 1018, NUR 1011.
 This course may not be taken concurrently with the other Pharmacology courses (NUR 1011 or NUR 2031).
 Professional Fee: \$100.